Doy-lee/session-pro-backend/readme.md

 # user should contact support, hence clearing this value may clear the error prompt for said user.
 delete_user_errors           =

+# Set the URL to the Session Webhook Manage URL to push warning and error logs to at runtime
+session_webhook_url          = <url...>

+# Set the display name of the bot to receive the webhook message from on Session
+session_webhook_name         = Session Pro Backend Dev

 # NOTE: The [apple] section and its fields are only required if `with_platform_apple` is defined
 [apple]